atomisthq/docs/docs/developer/goal.md

 in any way you choose, but typically you want it to initiate a delivery flow.

 An SDM allows you to set **goals** on push.
-Goals correspond to the actions that make up a delivery flow, such as build and deployment.
+Goals are used for the actions that make up a delivery flow, such as build and deployment.
+They can also be observational in nature; for example, listening to a build and exporting data about its result and duration to a third party system.

-The goals set on a push are not the same every time.
-The delivery flow is not the same for every change!
+The goals set on a push need not be the same every time.
+Unlike the static pipelines you may be used to, with Atomist the delivery flow is not necessarily the same for every change.

 Goals aren't configured per repository.
 They are chosen dynamically, in response to any push in any repository, based on the code and the context.
 What kind of project is it?